 1. How does this verse deepen our understanding of God's character and His relationship with creation?
 2. What obstacles prevent us from living out the truths presented in this verse?
-3. How does this verse fit into the broader biblical story culminating in Christ?
+3. How does understanding Christ as the ultimate fulfillment illuminate this passage's meaning?